USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

 --------------------
 In an OMEGA session, the model runs by looping over analysis years and  producers.
 Within each successive loop, the simulation of producer and consumer decisions results in new vehicles entering the stock of registered vehicles, and the reregistration and use of existing vehicles from the prior year’s stock.

 As shown in :numref:`al_label_overallprocessflow` , this simulation process involves two iterative loops.
 In one loop, the Policy Module determines whether or not the producer’s strategic compliance target is met by the candidate production options under consideration.
 In the other iterative loop, the Consumer Module determines whether or not the market will accept the quantities of vehicles offered at the prices set by the producer.
-Both the Producer<-->Policy and the Producer<-->Consumer iterative loops must achieve convergence for the simulation to proceed.
+Both the Producer-Policy and the Producer-Consumer iterative loops must achieve convergence for the simulation to proceed.
 Once all the analysis years and producers have been completed, the effects calculations are performed and results are written to the output files.

 .. _al_label_overallprocessflow:
 .. figure:: _static/al_figures/overall_process_flow.png